 With thiamine intake being reduced in two ways, the risk of Wernicke-Korsakoff Syndrome rises substantially.
-Some medical providers suggest a prolonged monitoring and regulation of the B1 levels following all weight loss surgery for this reason.
+Some medical providers suggest longer monitoring and regulation of the B1 levels following all weight loss surgery for this reason.

 Origin 3: Extended Hospitalization

-Any surgery can result in risk of vitamin B1 deficiency if proper vitamins are not administered when required.
-Any patient that appears to have undernourishment, dehydration and post-surgical nausea and vomiting should be evaluated and treated for a vitamin B1 deficiency.
+Any surgery can result in thiamine deficiency if proper vitamins are not administered when required.
+Any patient that appears to have undernourishment, dehydration, and post-surgical nausea and vomiting should be evaluated and treated for a vitamin B1 deficiency.

 Origin 5: Alcoholism and Liver Disorders

 Alcoholism and liver disorders can result in a vitamin B1 deficiency leading to Wernicke-Korsakoff Syndrome.
-While this is a cause of the condition, WKS as a result of alcoholism is not a medical negligence situation.
 Excessive use of alcohol can disrupt the natural intake of thiamine in the liver and gastrointestinal tract.
-Anyone with a history of alcohol that presents to the hospital with symptoms of Wernicke’s Encephalopathy and/or Wernicke-Korsakoff Syndrome should be evaluated and treated for B1 deficiency without delay.
-Causation is extremely difficult to pinpoint in these situations due to the voluntary overuse of alcohol.
-Thus, cases involving alcohol-induced WKS do not meet our criteria.
+Anyone with a history of alcohol who presents to the hospital with symptoms of Wernicke’s Encephalopathy and/or Wernicke-Korsakoff Syndrome should be evaluated and treated for B1 deficiency without delay.
+Failure to do so when the condition is in its early onset may give rise to a vitamin B1 misdiagnosis case.
+Causation is often extremely difficult to pinpoint in these situations due to the voluntary overuse of alcohol.
+Especially if the individual delays in going to the emergency room and reporting the symptoms until it is already too late to reverse them.
+Thus, cases involving alcohol-induced WKS may not meet the medical malpractice case criteria.

 Misdiagnosis of Wernicke-Korsakoff Syndrome